rails/rails/guides/source/action_controller_overview.md

 ### Session Storage Options

-All sessions have a unique Id that represents the session object; these Ids are stored in a cookie.
+All sessions have a unique ID that represents the session object; these session IDs are stored in a cookie.
 The actual session objects use one of the following storage mechanisms:

 * [`ActionDispatch::Session::CookieStore`][] - Stores everything on the client.
 * [`ActionDispatch::Session::CacheStore`][] - Stores the data in the Rails cache.